Riari/Riari/README.md

 ### About

-○ A creatively minded developer with over 12 years of experience in a diverse range of frontend and backend technologies.
+○ A creatively minded developer with ~15 years of experience in a diverse range of frontend and backend technologies.
-○ An aspiring game dev with a background in full stack web dev.
+○ A game dev with a background in full stack web dev.
 ○ Uses a Kanban board to organise all of the games he bought in sales and still hasn't played.
 ○ Applies the Dracula theme to almost everything (as evidenced below).